Couples & Relationship Counseling in Asheville & Across North Carolina

 • Dopamine-driven patterns that affect focus, connection, and motivation

-• Repairing ruptures and building emotional safety
+• Rebuilding trust and emotional safety

-• Strengthening the foundation of trust and partnership
+• Strengthening intimacy and partnership

-• Communication breakdowns and frequent misunderstandings
+• Ongoing communication breakdowns and frequent misunderstandings

-• Feeling lonely, disconnected, or “on different planets”
+• Feeling lonely, disconnected, or like “roommates”

-• Navigating ADHD and mixed-neurotype dynamics
+• Difficulty navigating ADHD or mixed-neurotype relationships and dynamics

-• Building safety, teamwork, and mutual respect
+• A desire to build safety, teamwork, and mutual respect

 My Approach to Couples Therapy